- This event has passed.

 Creating a More Just Future

-Caroline Voldstad in conversation with Professor Elizabeth Emens
+Caroline Voldstad Daniell in conversation with Professor Elizabeth Emens

 Leading Self, Leading Others, Leading Change.
 She also runs a Mindful Parenting group and thinks and writes about disability law, family law, anti-discrimination law, contract law, and law and sexuality.

-This live webinar will be conducted on Zoom at 4pm EDT on Tuesday, November 10th.
+This live webinar will be conducted on Zoom at 4pm ET on Tuesday, November 10th.
 The webinar link will be emailed to participants within twenty-four hours of your registration.
-Registration for this live webinar closes at 4pm on Monday, November 9th.
-Please note that particpation in the live webinar on Zoom is limited to the first 1,000 attendees.
+Registration for this live webinar closes at 3pm on Tuesday, November 10th.
+Please note that participation in the live webinar on Zoom is limited to the first 1,000 attendees.

 Your support matters.
 Our vision for a more just, compassionate world has never felt more urgent.
 While we cannot share physical space together, we remain committed to a shared practice of social and spiritual care.
 We are thankful for the opportunity to create a virtual sanctuary during this time of physical distancing.
 If you fee called to support our work, we welcome your tax-deductible contribution towards our efforts.